 If you are a teen driver, or the parent of a teen driver, and you were in a car accident in the New Orleans area you may be facing overwhelming bills.
 These can include medical bills, lost income, or expenses dealing with the fallout from other damages.
 You may have questions about your rights and how to seek compensation for these costs.

 The team at the Morris Bart law firm is here to help with your teen’s driving accident.
 Our firm can help you build your case and pursue compensation for your injuries.
 To find out what options you have or to get started right away, call today at (504) 613-4771.

 We offer a free, no-risk consultation for car accident victims.
-We also work on a contingency fee basis, which means if we are unsuccessful in your case, we do not get paid.
+Our New Orleans car accident attorneys also work on a contingency fee basis, which means if we are unsuccessful in your case, we do not get paid.
 In other words, there is zero risk to you.
 Call us today.

 Liability in Teen Driving Accidents

 To secure a settlement for your injuries in an Orleans Parish teen driving accident, it will be necessary to prove the other parties responsible for committing a negligent act that caused your injuries or those of your teen.
 There are many forms of negligence in car accidents, including:

 There are many ways a driver can violate traffic laws that are designed to keep our roads safe.
 This can include: